DevOpsBootcamp/website/source/03_editors_git.rst

 Editor Requirements:

-* Small program
-* Runs in terminal
+* Small program, runs in terminal
 * Preferably installed by default on most systems